Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 Their feet thunder against the ground to the point where it sounds like they are horses instead of dogs.
 Only their screechy howls give them away.

 This time, they easily break through the walls of our defenders, who had hurriedly rushed to form several rows of defense.
-Others among our crew attempt to run outside the Huntington Crew’s phalanx in order to encircle them, but are met with stiff resistance.
+Others among our crew attempt to run outside the Huntington Crew’s phalanx to encircle them, but are met with stiff resistance.

 The battles between dogs are gnarly, ugly, and bloody.
 Injured dogs litter the broken streets, parking lots, and rubble that make up the battlefield.